docker/labs/beginner/chapters/webapps.md

 RUN apk add --update py-pip
 ```

-Next, let us add the files that make up the Flask Application.
+Next, let's add the files that make up the Flask Application.

 Install all Python requirements for our app to run.
 This will be accomplished by adding the lines: